 Division, in horticulture and gardening, is a method of plant propagation, where the root clump of a plant is broken up into two or more parts.
 Both the root and crown of each part is kept intact.

 Take your plant out of the pot, or dig up a clump from the soil.
-Use clean and sharp knife or scissors to divide the root clump.
+Use clean and sharp knife or scissors to divide the root clump of the mother plants.
 Each division should have roots and some leafy top or pups attached.

-Plant the divided clumps in their new pots or in the garden.
+Plant the divided new snake plants in their new pots with well draining potting mix such as succulent soil, or directly in the garden in warm climates.
 This method creates more room for new growth as your plant multiplies.

-This is the method to use if you want the Sansevieria plant to be exactly like the parent plant, especially those varieties with colorful margins.
+This is the method to use if you want the Sansevieria plant to be exactly like the parent plant, the only 100% successful way to multiply those varieties with colorful margins.

 You will need a bigger plant in order to divide it.